Employer Options for Reducing Commuter Energy Consumption

 You have opportunities - By creating special parking for carpoolers and alternative fuel vehicles – shady spots or those closest to the door – and providing educational materials for your staff about the benefits, with little cost you can encourage staff to change their driving habits and choices.
 If your site has nearby public transit, offering pick-up service by staff that are already on the way by can help with concerns about inclement weather.
 Next, look at PA Commutes…

-You answered all "Yes" – The "PA Commutes" website is your central location for information about rideshare, shared-ride, public transportation, biking and walking.
-There you can also link to your local Transportation Management Association (there are 18 throughout the state) who can provide travel analysis for your staff, connect you with transit checks - an incentive you can offer employees and either subsidize their public transit use OR allow them to fund via pre-tax dollars, and more.
+You answered all "Yes" – The "Travel in PA" website is your central location for information about rideshare, public transportation, biking and walking.
+Though the Rideshare link on that page, you can connect to rideshare programs that cover 38 counties and nine Transportation Management Associations who can provide travel analysis for your staff, connect you with transit checks - an incentive you can offer employees and either subsidize their public transit use OR allow them to fund via pre-tax dollars, and more.

 Other parking energy and environmental issues – Parking lots contribute to both energy usage and environmental problems.
 Check out the building envelope page for information on reducing heat islands.
 Go to our lighting page to find information to reduce glare and wasted energy while increasing safety of your staff.
 And take a look at our water program pages for best management practices to reduce stormwater runoff.